Trump to preside over signing of historic Middle East deals at White House

 Meanwhile, in Israel, where the accords have received widespread acclaim, there is concern that the deals could lead to U.S. sales of weaponry to the UAE and Bahrain, upsetting Israel's qualitative military edge in the region.

-He also said that other countries "want to come in" and that he believes that the Palestinians will eventually come in too.
+He also said that other countries "want to come in" and that he believes the Palestinians will eventually come in too.

 “You’re going to have peace in the Middle East,” Trump said.